vercel-community/rust/CONTRIBUTING.md

 - Adhere to the existing code style.
 - If relevant, add tests, check for typos, and add docs and types.
 - Don't add editor-specific metafiles.
 Those should be added to your own [global gitignore](https://gist.github.com/subfuzion/db7f57fff2fb6998a16c).
-- Don't be sloppy.
-I expect you to do your best.
-- Squash your local commits into one commit before submitting the pull request, unless you have important atomic commits.
 - Double-check your contribution by going over the diff of your changes before submitting a pull request.
 It's a good way to catch bugs/typos and find ways to improve the code.
 - Do the pull request from a new branch.
 Never the default branch (`main`/`master`).